kushdilip/kushdilip.github.io/content/posts/use-different-versions-of-node-using-nvm.md

 #### Method 1.
-For the first method use below command on your terminal to install latest version of Node.js on your system
+For the first method use below command on your terminal to install latest version of Node.js on your ubuntu system

-Add cris-lea node ppa repository
+- Add cris-lea node ppa repository
 `sudo add-apt-repository ppa:chris-lea/node.js`

-Update your pacakge manager
+- Update your pacakge manager
 `sudo apt-get update`

-Install nodejs
+- Install nodejs
 `sudo apt-get install nodejs`

-Check the version of nodejs using `node -v`
+- Check the version of nodejs using `node -v`

-####Method 2.
+#### Method 2.
-This method is more smart and gives you more control over node.js versions.
+This is a smarter method and gives you more control over **Node.js** versions.
-**NVM** is Node Version Manager which installs and managers different versions of Node.js on your system.
+[NVM](https://github.com/creationix/nvm) is Node Version Manager which installs and manages different versions of Node.js on your system.

-For installing nvm you need few dependency packages first.
-You many already have them or you can just install them using below command.
+- For installing nvm, you need few dependency packages first.
+You many already have them, if not then you can install them using below command.

 `sudo apt-get install build-essential libssl-dev curl`

-Pull down the nvm installation script from the [nvm's GitHub page](https://github.com/creationix/nvm).
-The version number may be different, but in general, you can download and install it with the following syntax:
+- Download the nvm installation script from nvm [GitHub page](https://github.com/creationix/nvm).
+The version number may be different, but normally, you can download and install it using following command:

 `curl https://raw.githubusercontent.com/creationix/nvm/v0.7.0/install.sh | sh`

-Above command might fail if you're not a root user.
-For linux mint the script was trying to install in `/etc/mdm/`.
-You'll need to change the owner of `/etc/mdm/` directory. use below command of similar situations.
-Assuming your current user is `xyzuser`.
+- Above command might fail if you're not a root user.
+For linux mint the script tries to install in directory `/etc/mdm/`.
+So, You need to change the owner of `/etc/mdm/` directory if you are using Linux Mint.
+Use below command for this situations.
+Assuming you are logged in as  `xyzuser`.

 `sudo chown -R xyzuser /etc/mdm`

-To gain access to the nvm functionality, you'll need to log out and log back in again, or you can source the ~/.profile file so that your current session knows about the changes:
+- To gain access to the nvm features, you'll need to log out and log in back, or you can source the ~/.profile file so that your current session knows about the changes:

 `source ~/.profile`

+---
-#####Few useful NVM commands
+#### Few useful NVM commands
 - Find out available Node.js versions.<br/>
 `nvm ls-remote`
 - Install a particular version of Node.js<br/>